-The following table shows, for each of the total without over-allotment option and total with full over-allotment option offering amounts, the per share and total public offering price, underwriting discount, and proceeds to us, before expenses and at the offering price of US\$5.00 per share.
+The following table shows, for each of the total without over-allotment option and total with full over-allotment option offering amounts, the per share and total public offering price, underwriting discount, and proceeds to us, before expenses and assuming a US\$4.00 per share offering price, which is the midpoint of the price range set forth on the cover page of this prospectus.

-' Total Total
+Total Total

-With out Over- With Fu ıll Exercise of the
+Wit hout Over- With Full Exercise of th

-Al lotment Over-
+Α llotment Over-

-Per Sl are Option Allo tment Option
+Per Share Option Allotment Option

-Public offering price US\$ 5.00 US\$ 6,000,000 US\$ 6,900,000
+Public offering price US\$ 4.00 US\$ 12,000,000 US\$ 13,800,000

-Underwriting discount (7.5%) US\$ 0.375 US\$ 450,000 US\$ 517,500
+Underwriting discount (7.5%) US\$ 0.30 US\$ 900,000 US\$ 1,035,000

-Proceeds to us, before expenses US\$ 4.625 US\$ 5,550,000 US\$ 6,382,500
+Proceeds to us, before expenses US\$ 3.70 US\$ 11,100,000 US\$ 12,765,000

 We have agreed to grant the underwriters a 7.5% discount on the public offering price and a non-accountable expense allowance equal to 0.75% of the gross proceeds.
 We have also agreed to pay at the closing of this offering the underwriters' reasonable out-of-pocket expenses including but not limited to, (i) reasonable travel and out-of-pocket expenses, including clearing charges; (ii) all fees, expenses and disbursements relating to background checks of the Company's officers and directors; and (iii) reasonable fees of legal counsel incurred by the underwriters in connection with the offering.
 The total accountable expenses shall not exceed US\$180,000.
-As of the date of this prospectus, the Company has paid \$40,000 to the representative as an advance against out-of-pocket accountable expenses.
+As of the date of this prospectus, the Company has paid \$25,000 to the representative as an advance against out-of-pocket accountable expenses.
 Notwithstanding any contained herein to the contrary, the underwriters shall return to the Company any expenses previously paid, or advanced, but that which were not actually incurred, in accordance with FINRA Rule 5110(g)(4)(A).